Coding Quests

 quest_manager.deserialize(data.quests)

-The Serialize/Deserialize Pattern
+The Serialize and Deserialize Pattern

 # InventoryComponent.gd